Table of Contents

 Verisk Extreme Event Solutions and Karen Clark & Co

 Hurricane Ian will be problematic for insurers due to the big issues with flooding in the coastal area.
-As well the damaged property, storm surge, wind and inland flooding are all measured to calculate which damage will indeed be covered.
+The damaged property, storm surge, wind and inland flooding are all measured to calculate which damage will indeed be covered.

 Calculator and papers on a desk